A Natural Approach to Dealing with Skin Problems in Cats

 Avoiding antibiotic exposure would be the ideal, but it is simply not always practical.
 Sometimes, antibiotics are necessary but it is just as important to nutritionally protect the GI tract from fungal or yeast overgrowth following the use of medications and to replenish beneficial gut bacteria after antibiotics.
 Though antibiotics effectively kill both pathogenic and beneficial bacterial strains with the exception of antibiotic-resistant species of streptococcus and other strains, they do not affect the many forms of yeast such as Candida albicans which are naturally found in the body.
 Yeast Overgrowth or Candida that is normally kept “in check” by healthy amounts of the beneficial bacteria that thrive in the gut.
 Our experience with these very common digestive problems has shown that they can only be resolved naturally and have to be managed slowly.

 Though there may be situations in which cats are actually allergic to something that they come in contact with or eat, this problem is actually not very common.
 And, while you will often find temporary success in helping the symptoms of this issue through traditional medicine (aka steroids, antibiotics, topical creams, etc), the problem will not go away until resolved holistically.
 And that’s why we are here.

 The Answer: A Natural Approach to Resolving Cat Skin Problems

-Except for STEP 3 (bathing) of the VIDEOs will exclude cats.
-We should not bathe our cats this often during the cleansing process, so we suggest using the Ox-E-Drop 2% solution (Step #4) 4-5 times per day while your cat is experiencing these symptoms.
+Step 3 Exception (bathing) = cats excluded.
+We do not recommend such frequent bathing of cats during the cleansing process, so we instead suggest using the Ox-E-Drops Topical Solution (Step #4) with greater frequency (4-5 times per day) while your cat is challenged by these ‘cleansing’ symptoms.
 You may also purchase medicated wipes at your local pet store that may help assist in this process.
-All other steps will be the same with cats as it is with dogs.
+All other steps will be the same with cats as with dogs.